nraskind/famjam-discord-bot/README.md

 ### 1. Install dependencies
 - Install python
-    - This project was created using python 3.10.10
+    - This project was created using python version 3.10.10
 - Install pip
     - This project was created using pip version 23.0.1
 - Install python modules using `requirements.txt`